diskoverdata/diskover-docs/source_files/user_basic_search_manual_queries.md

 ## Manual Queries | Syntax and Rules
 ___

 Until you get familiar with Diskover and when trying to achieve complex queries, we strongly recommend using the built-in search tools like the [filters](#filters), [quick searches](#quick_search), or [search within results](#search_within_results) that are available directly in the interface.
-Those built-in tools can be combined with manual queries for extremly precise results.
+Those built-in tools can be combined with manual queries for extremely precise results.

 The examples used in this chapter are mostly media and entertainment related, but the same logic can be applied to any type of industry.